MicrosoftDocs/windows-ai-docs/docs/apis/text-recognition.md

 ## Prerequisites

-- Device with a Neural Processing Unit (NPU). ***(TODO: Justin - Need to double-check this.
-OCR is definitely supported for CPU, so I don't think NPU is required.
-We may require it for the experimental release, though, since the other experimental APIs do require NPU.)***
+- Device with a Neural Processing Unit (NPU).
 - Windows App SDK 1.6 Experimental, or later.

 ## Get started/Set up

 Ensure that an AI model is installed to use the text recognition APIs.
-See AI Model Readiness Patterns ***(TODO: Need link)*** for more information and examples on model acquisition.

 ## What can I do with the Windows App SDK and AI Text Recognition?